-- 5. Quizzes.
+5. Quizzes:

 We will have short quizzes every Thursday on the material for that week.
 Quizzes provide you with feedback about what you do and do not yet understand.
 Material covered in quizzes that confused many students may make a re-appearance on the final, so study any questions you missed!

-The grading scheme for quizzes will be determined in class. - 6.
-Final.
+6. Final:

 The take-home final exam will include: (a) conceptual questions about different techniques (e.g., assumptions, associated problems), (b) "generate a plan" questions that ask you how you would analyze a data set, and (c) actual statistical analysis and interpretation of one or more data sets (following the format established by the homework).

-The due date for the final exam is 3 pm on Tuesday December 5th.
+The due date for the final exam is 4pm am on Wednesday, December 5th.
 All final exams must be submitted in hard copy to the psychology office by this time.